JamesLavin/local_hexdocs/README.md

 ex_aws_s3
 ```

-All packages names (one per line) in all files in the `/packages` directory will be merged into a list of packages to pull documentation for.
+All package names (one per line) in all files in the `/packages` directory will be merged into a list of packages to pull documentation for.
 You can create multiple files, and it's fine if the same package appears more than once, as we de-duplicate before pulling.
 Again, each package name should be listed on its own line.

-You don't need to create a separate `/packages` subdirectory, but we recommend doing so.
+We recommend creating a `/packages` subdirectory, but you can instead create a `packages.txt` file in the top-level directory or rely on `default_packages.txt`.

 If you don't create a `/packages` directory, only `default_packages.txt` or `packages.txt` will be used from the top-level directory.
 All other files will be ignored as a source of package names.